 Which Tomatoes Are Safe?

-As the tomatoes ripen, the level of solanine decreases rapidly, which makes it safe for the consumption of dogs.
+As the tomatoes ripen, the level of solanine decreases rapidly, making it safe for the consumption of dogs.
 Therefore, before you feed your dog, a plant makes sure it is ripe and devoid of anything green.
 The color green, which usually means ‘Go,’ is an absolute ‘No’ when it comes to your dog and tomatoes.

 Tomato Sauces and Ketchup

+Can Dogs Eat Tomatoes?
 Dogs want to eat anything they see we are eating, no matter what.
 But it is your responsibility to put down the right thing for him.

 However, if talking about tomato ketchup, going simple is the best.
 Spicy ketchup is not suitable for your dog’s health, but plain tomato ketchup usually is safe.